easybuilders/easybuild-tutorial/docs/01_introduction/README.md

 A **software-specific** easyblock implements an installation procedure that is specific to a particular software packages.
 Infamous examples include the easyblocks we have for ``GCC``, ``OpenFOAM``, ``TensorFlow``, ...

-The installation procedure performed by an easyblock can be locally customised by defining **easyconfig parameters** (see <a href="#easyconfig-files">easyconfig files</a>).
+The installation procedure performed by an easyblock can be controlled by defining **easyconfig parameters** (see <a href="#easyconfig-files">easyconfig files</a>).